mathiasgrimm/blog/articles/laravel-encrypted-attributes-idea/README.md

 In addition to having the value encrypted, I would prepend the environment in which the string was encrypted in.

 ### New Api Examples
-I've thought the following API would more or less the one I'd like to work.
+I've thought the following API would be more or less the one I'd like to work.

 ```php
 // app/Models/Tenants.php